 Many companies have already worked through these challenges and are now reaping the rewards of their efforts and investments.
 In "7 reasons you should be using autonomous robots in your warehouse", we listed the main reasons why your company needs to start integrating autonomous robots into its supply chain.

-In this post, we would like to provide you with five examples of how autonomous robots and drones can work to streamline the supply chain and make it more efficient according to Delloitte’s new report, "Using autonomous robots to drive supply chain innovation"
+In this post, we would like to provide you with five examples of how robots and logistics drone workers can work to streamline the supply chain and make it more efficient according to Delloitte’s new report, "Using autonomous robots to drive supply chain innovation"

-- Perform product development tasks: When autonomous robots are set up to perform continuous, repetitive tasks, product development and prototyping activities can benefit from around-the-clock testing for fatigue, damage tolerance, and quality.
+- Perform product development tasks: When autonomous logistics drone workers are set up to perform continuous, repetitive tasks, product development and prototyping activities can benefit from around-the-clock testing for fatigue, damage tolerance, and quality.
 This frees up product development professionals to work on more important tasks.

-- Enable better inventory management and easier cycle counting: When handled by aerial robots, these tasks produce more accurate supply-demand reconciliation and replenishment needs, ultimately reducing on-hand inventory, Deloitte reports.
+- Enable better inventory management and easier cycle counting: When handled by an aerial logistics drone, these tasks produce more accurate supply-demand reconciliation and replenishment needs, ultimately reducing on-hand inventory, Deloitte reports.